 - Create a new project.
 Name it “Product Roadmap” or “Product Launches”.
 Add the project to a public team, so it is visible to the entire company.

 - Add sections based on release dates (e.g., month, quarter, sprint cycle).

-- Use custom fields by clicking the project actions drop-down menu and selecting Manage Custom Fields.
+- Create custom fields by clicking the blue Add Custom Fields link at the top of your project.
 You can use custom fields to show if you will do marketing for the release, type of announcement/channel, launch size/importance (small, medium, large), launch estimate date, etc.